 Eiga-jin:

 Are you interested in watching Japanese movies together with your fellow Kinjin members and learning about their production and background?
 If so, join us sometime at Eiga-jin!
-As Kinjin’s newest Jin, we hope to watch a lot of different movies together with people while also learning about their background.
-If you’ve got suggestions for movies to watch, want to coordinate the moments at which we watch them or just want to talk about movies, feel free to join our group chat!
+We watch a lot of different movies together with people while also learning about their background.
+If you’ve got suggestions for movies to watch or just want to talk about movies, feel free to join our group chat!
 Hope to see you at a showing sometime!

 Fuyunomura-jin: